79 Easy Backpacking Food Ideas

 Backpacking dinners

-After a long and exhausting day on the trail, we can’t help but develop great expectations for dinner.
-Which is why it’s so important to find a meal that will end your day on a happy and satisfying note.
+After a long day on the trail, one of the best things is taking off your pack, finding a comfortable stop to sit, and enjoying a hot dinner!
+This is why it’s so important to find a meal that will end your day on a happy and satisfying note.

-While there are more backpacking dinner options to choose from than ever before, our suggestion is to pick meals that sound appetizing to you now.
-If you’re not an adventurous eater at home, then you’re likely not going to magically become one on the trail.
+While there are more backpacking dinner options to choose from than ever before, our suggestion is to stick to your pre-existing food preferences.
+If a meal sounds good to you now, you will likely love it after a long day of hiking.
+But if you’re not an adventurous eater at home, then you’re likely not going to magically become one on the trail.

 Backpacker’s Pantry